 Super Bowl LI: Give Back—Walter Payton Man of the Year Award

 Super Bowl chatter typically spotlights heroics on the field but the real heroism occurs off the field.
 The NFL Man of the Year, awarded since 1970, was renamed in 1999 to honor the late Hall of Fame Chicago Bears running back Walter Payton, a pioneering advocate of organ donation.

-The winner will be announced on February 4 and receive a $500,000 donation to the charity of their choice.
-The two runner-ups receive a $125,000 charitable donation.
+The winner will be announced on February 3.
+A $500,000 contribution will be donated to the charity of their choice.
+The two runner-ups receive a $100,000 charitable donation.
 These are football’s true MVPs.